 Malaybalay Souvenir Shops – For souvenirs, don’t leave without visiting Nida’s Handicrafts, Malaybalay Choice Handicrafts, Zeta Trading or Valdez Handicrafts.
 Must have is the woven fabric native to Malaybalay called hinabol.
 It is made of abaca fibers and used for making house decor, fashion accessories, purses, blinds, flowers, place mats and bags.

 Nearest airport and port to Malaybalay, Bukidnon is located at Cagayan de Oro (CDO) city.
 From CDO, Malaybalay is roughly 2 .5 to 3 hour ride.
 Take a bus bound for Valencia (Bukidnon) or Davao from Agora Terminal in CDO.
 Get off at Malaybalay Bus Terminal.
 Ride a motorela to take you to the city center.

 If you’re coming from Davao, ride a bus en route to Malaybalay, Bukidnon from Ecoland Terminal.
 Travel time is roughly 7 hours.

 About the Blogger : Gael Hilotin is a travel blogger and freelance travel writer who has been to all 81 provinces in the Philippines.
-Her work has appeared in local and international publications.
-She was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015.
-And was the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
+Her work has appeared in local and international publications and she was a solid contributor of Yahoo Southeast Asia News (Travel) from 2011-2015.
+She is the winner of the travel writing contest at the Blogfest Asia 2012 held in Siem Reap, Cambodia.
 Follow her on Facebook , Twitter and Instagram.
 For advertisements, sponsorship and partnerships, you may reach her at gaelhilotinblog (at) gmail (dot) com. ***********************************************************